How To Reheat Fried Chicken in the Oven: The best way to reheat fried or oven fried chicken in the oven to keep the chicken crispy and delicious.

 I know some of you have been asking about reheating leftovers and I never had a good answer, because my leftovers always ended up soggy somehow.

-So I went to work in the kitchen to figure out the best way to reheat oven fried chicken – and it works for regular fried chicken, too!
+So I went to work in the kitchen to figure out the best way to reheat oven fried chicken – or Homemade Chicken Nuggets! – and it works for regular fried chicken, too!

 I just reheated our leftover fried chicken from last night for lunch today, so I thought I’d write down a small tutorial for you.